harelba/q/README.markdown

 ## Highlights

 * Seamless multi-table SQL support, including joins. filenames are just used instead of table names (or - for stdin)
 * Has homebrew installation support.
-Debian/RPM coming soon.
+RPM package is in beta.
+Debian package will follow.
 * Full UTF-8 support (and other encodings)
 * Handling of gzipped files
 * Output delimiter matching and selection